ninjaserif/TIP-QNAP-resource-usage-snmp/README.md

 # TIP-QNAP-resource-usage-snmp

 Telegraf Input Plugin (TIP) to collect resource usage of a QNAP NAS via SNMP.
 My use case was to create this script to collect resource usage data of my QNAP NAS to be stored in InfluxDB - visualized in Grafana.
-The script could be used for other uses if you just need the json.
+The script could be used for other uses if you just need the json output.

 I used a snmpwalk application to gather the "oid" (Object Identifier) for the snmp values I was interested in tracking.